MariaDB import CSV

 CREATE TABLE csv_table(country_id int,country_name varchar(100));

-Here, we have created the table named csv_table with columns country_id, country_name.
-This column’s name should match with the header in the CSV file that will be imported.
+Here, we have created the table csv_table with the columns country_id and country_name.
+The name of this column should match the header in the CSV file that will be imported.

-Now, import the country CSV file in the current database, here we are using the default database that is MySQL database in MariaDB.
+Now, import the country CSV file into the current database.
+Here, we are using the default database, MySQL, in MariaDB.

 LOAD DATA INFILE 'C:/country.csv'